Unponderable/NGU-Rebirth-Script/README.md

 Q: WTF do I do?

-A: Open the script in a text editor and read the instructions.
+A: Read the instructions.
+Open the script in a text editor and change settings, if desired.
 Once you're ready, load the script, select your run, then go.

 Q: I can't sustain 3-minute rebirths above boss 37 and therefore challenge runs don't work!
 What do I do?